matsuro-hadouken/blocks-production-lib/README.md

 ### Data Structures

-The library returns comprehensive data structures optimized for different use cases:
+The library returns data structures for different use cases:

 ```rust
 pub struct BlockProductionData {